prem9910/ReactJS-Practice-Example/README.md

-# Events && Events Handling REACTJS Practice
+# States and Hooks Practice

-## What are events

-what is this done